Generation Z in the United States: Employment expectations and prospects

-Quantitative historian Peter Turchin observed that demand for labor in the United States had been stagnant since 2000 and would likely continue to 2020 as the nation went through the negative part of the Kondratiev wave.
-(See right.)
-Moreover, the share of people in their 20s continued to grow till the end of the 2010s according to projections by the U.S. Census Bureau, meaning the youth bulge would likely not fade away before the 2020s.
-As such the gap between the supply and demand in the labor market would likely not fall before then, and falling or stagnant wages generate sociopolitical stress.

-Current trends suggest that developments in artificial intelligence and robotics will not result in mass unemployment but can actually create high-skilled jobs.
-However, in order to take advantage of this situation, one needs a culture and an education system that promote lifelong learning.
-Honing skills that machines have not yet mastered, such as teamwork, will be crucial.
 Generation Z's top career choices—becoming business people, doctors, engineers, artists, and IT workers—are not that different from generations past.
 For them, the most important qualities in a job are income, fulfillment, work-life balance, and job security.
-Most prefer to work for a medium or large company rather than a startup or a government agency.
+In particular, Generation Z prioritizes a work-life balance more than older cohorts and are highly interested in flexible work schedules.
+Millennials and Generation Z (74%) tend to have more colleagues working remotely for a significant portion of their time compared to the Baby Boomers (58%).
+Most members of Generation Z prefer to work for a medium or large company rather than a startup or a government agency.

 A Harvard Business Review article from 2015 stated that about 70% of Generation Z was self-employed, e.g. selling things online, and only 12% had "traditional" teen jobs, such as waiting tables.
-Heavy use of the Internet has made self-employment much easier than it was in the past.
-A Morgan Stanley report, called the Blue Paper, projected that the Millennials and Generation Z have been responsible in a surge in labor participation in the U.S., and that while the U.S. labor force expands, that of other G10 countries will contract.
+Access to the Internet has made self-employment much easier than it was in the past.
+Morgan Stanley reported in 2019 that Millennials and Generation Z have been responsible for a surge in labor participation in the United States, and that while the American workforce was expanding, other G10 countries faced a shrinking number of workers.
 This development alleviates concerns over America's aging population which jeopardizes the solvency of various welfare programs.
-As of 2019, Millennials and Generation Z account for 38% of the U.S. workforce; that number will rise to 58% in the incoming decade.
-Whenever they find themselves short on skills, Generation Z will pick up what they need using the Internet.
-While there is agreement across generations that it is very important for employees to learn new skills, Millennials and Generation Z are overwhelmingly more likely than Baby Boomers to think that it is the job of employees to train themselves.
-Baby Boomers tend to think it is the employer's responsibility.
-Moreover, Millennials and Generation Z (74%) tend to have more colleagues working remotely for a significant portion of their time compared to the Baby Boomers (58%).
+As of 2019, Millennials and Generation Z accounted for 38% of the American workforce, a number that is projected to rise to 58% in the incoming decade.